Diplomatic relations between Estonia and Serbia were concluded on 9 February 2001 in Helsinki by way of an exchange of notes .

 In March 2018, an Estonian business delegation visit to Serbia took place.
 The Estonian delegation was led by H.E.
 Ambassador Väino Reinart, Undersecretary for Economic and Development Affairs of the Ministry of Foreign Affairs of Estonia.

-In 2017, Serbia ranked 59th among Estonia’s trade partners, with the trade turnover of 12.8 million euros, an increase of 25% compared to the previous year.
+In 2017, Serbia ranked 63rd among Estonia’s trade partners, with the trade turnover of 11.2 million euros.

 All economic figures are from the Statistical Office of Estonia.

-In 2017, the main export articles from Estonia to Serbia were: prepared food products - 25%, machinery and equipment - 23%, and chemical products 20%.
+In 2018, the main export articles from Estonia to Serbia were: prepared food products, machinery and equipment, and chemical products.

-At the same time, Serbia’s direct investments in Estonia totalled 1.5 million euros.
-The majority of investments have been in in information and communication sector as well as in professional, scientific and technical activities.
+At the same time, Serbia’s direct investments in Estonia totalled 5.1 million euros.
+The majority of investments have been in processing industry, information and communication sector, professional, scientific and technical activities and wholesale and retail trade.

 Development co-operation and humanitarian aid